marmelab/react-admin/docs/List.md

 # The List View

-The List view displays a list of records fetched from the REST API.
+The List view displays a list of records fetched from the API.
 The entry point for this view is the `<List>` component, which takes care of fetching the data.
 Then, it passes the data to an iterator view - usually `<Datagrid>`, which then delegates the rendering of each record property to [`<Field>`](./Fields.md) components.

 ![The List View](./img/list-view.png)